-A springy beet pesto pizza to power you through the grayest of days.
+An herbaceous beet pesto pizza to celebrate the first hints of spring.
 (Pro tip: you'll want to use this pesto sauce on all the things!)

 Beet Pesto Pizza with Goat Cheese and Fresh Herbs